Run Service

 run workloadpolicy::activate

-To activate multiple Workload Policies, you can specify a string that contains an asterisk as a wildcard.
-In addition, you can optionally filter Workload Policies by associated Control-M/Server.
+If you want to activate multiple Workload Policies, specify a string that contains a * as a wildcard.
+In addition, you can optionally filter Workload Policies by an associated Control-M/Server.

 CLI Syntax